JamesKindon/jkindon.github.io/_posts/2022-05-11-microsoft-azure-zone-architecture-with-citrix-cvads.md

 There is no way to simply change a VM's zone once that VM is deployed.
 Additionally, it is not just the VM that needs to be thought through, its corresponding disk or disks need to be aligned to the appropriate zones.

 The process typically involves blowing away the existing VM and Disk, redeploying a new one of each in the appropriate Zone, and then moving on with life.
 Lucky enough, there is PowerShell.
 I have written a small but powerful script which will take an existing VM and its associated disks and redeploy them into a zone of your choice.
+The script also supports Citrix ADC via the `*-IsADC*` switch.
+This switch retrieves additional required attributes for marketplace details.

+{: .box-warning}

+If you are migrating an ADC, you must ensure that ALL components are of a supported SKU.
+You cannot have any `Basic` tier components in the mix (Load balancers or public IP's).
+These must be of a `Standard` Sku.

-You can [view the code here](https://github.com/JamesKindon/Azure/blob/master/ChangeVMAz.ps1), feel free to add, update or critique as required.
+You can [view the code here](https://github.com/JamesKindon/Azure/blob/master/ChangeVMAz.ps1).
+Feel free to add, update or critique as required.

 ## POD operational architecture with Zones – "the art of the possible"